serverpod/relic/doc/site/docs/02-reference/07-middleware.md

 ```

 :::tip Middleware path matching
-Any middleware setup with router.use will only run on a match.
-Never on 404 or 405
+Any middleware setup with `router.use()` will only run on a match.
+Never on 404 or 405.

 This means that when you use `router.use('/', middleware)`, the middleware applies to all matched routes at or below `/`.
 However, it won't run for requests that don't match any route in your router.
 If you need middleware to run for all requests (including 404s), you need to use a pipeline to make it truly global, or if it only needs to run on fallback, compose the fallback handler directly.
 :::